-You can recharge the batteries in the camera or purchase an optional dock with battery bay or a quick recharger.
+You can recharge the batteries in the charger that came with your camera, in the camera with an optional HP AC Adapter, or in an optional dock with battery bay.
 These devices may be warm while charging NiMH batteries.
 This is normal.
 However, you should follow the safety precautions below.

-- Do not charge any batteries other than NiMH batteries in the camera, dock, or quick recharger. - Insert NiMH batteries in the correct orientation. - Use the camera, dock, or quick recharger in a dry location only. - Do not charge NiMH batteries in a hot location, such as in direct sunlight or near a fire. - When recharging NiMH batteries, do not cover the camera, dock, or quick recharger. - Do not operate the camera, dock, or quick recharger if NiMH batteries appear damaged. - Do not disassemble the camera, dock, or quick recharger. - Unplug the HP AC power adapter or quick recharger from the electrical outlet before cleaning the power adapter or quick recharger.
+- Do not charge any batteries other than NiMH batteries in the camera, dock, or charger. - Insert NiMH batteries in the correct orientation. - Use the camera, dock, or charger in a dry location only. - Do not charge NiMH batteries in a hot location, such as in direct sunlight or near a fire. - When recharging NiMH batteries, do not cover the camera, dock, or charger. - Do not operate the camera, dock, or charger if NiMH batteries appear damaged. - Do not disassemble the camera, dock, or charger. - Unplug the HP AC power adapter or charger from the electrical outlet before cleaning the power adapter or charger.